Communities in Norfolk County, Ontario: Communities

-A–M
+A

 Andy's Corners

 Andy's Corners (42.763146°N 80.594158°W) is a small community that is between Wyecombe and Carholme in Norfolk County.

-Agriculture is the dominant industry and commerce consists of a variety store and a place to buy Volvo automobiles to the east of the hamlet.
-Most of the clients who buy automobiles from the local Volvo dealership are tobacco farmers and their families.
-Only Pepsi soft drinks are served at the general store and the population is less than 30 people.
-The nearest town with a shopping mall is Tillsonburg about 15–30 minutes to the northwest.
-Delhi is to the northeast.
-High school children here go to Valley Heights Secondary School while elementary school students go to Langton Public School.

-The town's only intersection offers a facilitated way to get to Lynedoch, Silver Hill, Pinegrove, and Delhi.

 Atherton

 Atherton (42.82298°N 80.446959°W) is a hamlet in Norfolk County that is in between Gilbertville and Simcoe.
 The population of Atherton is less than 100 people and there are no sidewalks in the hamlet.
 The tiny community can be found by exploring on Highway 3 as well as Lynedoch Road which is the other major road that goes into Atherton.

-The manufacturing plant is located north of Walsh, northeast of Pine Grove, and southeast of Delhi.
-The hamlet is a farming community with little or no commerce in the area.
+B

 Bill's Corners

 Bill's Corners (42.813222°N 80.374775°W) is a hamlet in Norfolk County that is between Green's Corners and Hillcrest.
 Further to the east is the town of Simcoe, which is the closest town to Bill's Corners.

-The sole industry in the hamlet is agriculture; abortive attempts were made to have a garage for automobile repair during the 1990s and early 2000s.
-The hamlet has a population of fewer than 200 people.
-Walsh Public School provides education for grades JK-8, and Simcoe Composite School provides secondary education.
-Bill's Corners was one of the last communities in Norfolk County to receive broadband access.
-A group of local citizens tried to fight this service but failed when Norfolk County council allowed the infrastructure to be installed in Bill's Corners anyway.
-As of 2014, nobody has petitioned Norfolk County council to remove broadband Internet service from Bill's Corners.

 One famous previous resident was Dwayne Roloson, who played for six different teams before retiring from the National Hockey League.
 Roloson currently serves as a goaltending consultant within the Anaheim Ducks organization for the Norfolk Admirals (Norfolk, Virginia).